jrhackett/dnd-5e-api/README.md

-# DnD 5e API
+# DnD 5e Spells

-This is an API I'm working on to provide developers with information about the 5th edition of Dungeons and Dragons.
-It is built using NodeJS and hopefully will grow to include all information about the game.
-Right now, I am just working with the spells.

-I hope to build this to a point that it becomes easier for other developers to build tools for players and game masters.
+This application helps display and organize spells for Dungeons and Dragons 5e.
+It includes an API to query spells as well as a frontend that has a number of features.
+This project is a work in progress to provide for features in both the server and client architectures.
+The goal is to create a tool that makes it easier to organize resources for players and game masters.
+I hope to also develop the API further to help other developers make cool things.

+## Credits

+Jake Hackett